Healthy Landscapes for Healthy Livestock and Productive Farms in the Macedon Ranges

 As part of the Biodiversity Strategy, we have been able with the support of a Commonwealth Government National Landcare Program grant, employ a Private Land Conservation Officer to work with private landholders.

-The project officer provides services such as one-on-one farm advice, and information through education events such as workshops, seminars, courses, land manger discussion groups and resources.
+The project officer provides services such as one on one farm advice, and information through education events such as workshops, seminars, courses, land manger discussion groups and resources.

 As a result of being involved in the project, land managers in the shire and Upper Coliban Catchment will have enhanced their capacity to implement sustainable land management practices, including regenerative grazing techniques, which improve soil health, reduce exposure to climate risks and enhance biodiversity.
 Land managers will improve the wellbeing of their land, stock and themselves.

-The one on one advisory service will help by establishing a clear plans for:
+Our free one on one advisory service will help by establishing a clear plans for:

 - New land managers, by assisting the setting up your new property and refer you to the current best regenerative grazing practices.